idaholab/moose/modules/stochastic_tools/doc/content/source/utils/GaussianProcessHandler.md

 !listing GaussianProcessTrainer.C start=_gp_handler.initialize(
                                   end=}

-Or by linking it directly as in [LoadCovarianceDataAction.md]:
+Or by linking it directly as in [GaussianProcess.md]:

-!listing LoadCovarianceDataAction.C line=linkCovarianceFunction
+!listing GaussianProcess.C line=linkCovarianceFunction

 ### Creating a covariance matrix